AP Biology — Strategy & Practice Drills

 2. Read Stimulus Data Before the Questions

 In a set of four or five questions tied to a shared experimental stimulus, read the entire stimulus carefully before looking at any question.
 Note the independent variable, the dependent variable, what the control condition is, and what pattern the data show.
-One thorough read of the experimental setup is more efficient than skimming the passage and then rereading it four times as you work through individual questions.
+One thorough read of the experimental setup is more efficient than skimming the passage and rereading it four times as you work through individual questions.

 3. Eliminate with Specific Reasons